nhsconnect/integration-adaptors/README.md

 and provides a prototype FHIR interface for sending registration events taking place at the practice to NHAIS.
 - [OneOneOne](OneOneOne) - A proof-of-concept 111 receiver, also used to investigate use of the ITK testbench (the TKW).
 - [pipeline](pipeline) - Scripts and configuration files used to build container images for adaptors and deploy them to various environments.
-Intended for use as part of an automated build pipeline.
+Intended for use as part of an automated build pipeline, or may be run seperately.
 - [SCR](SCR) - A package of assets that simplify the building of HL7 GP Summary Update request messages.
 - [SCRWebservice](SCRWebService) - An application that uses the SCR package to build GP summary upload HL7 messages, forwards the message to the MHS, parses the success response and returns the parsed details to the supplier